-Do you agree or disagree with 15 SEO Mistakes to Avoid in 2021?
-Or is there something missing or you would like to add??
+Do you agree with 15 SEO Mistakes to Avoid in 2021?
+Or is there something missing, or you would like to add??
 Would love to hear from you in the comments – any feedback is greatly appreciated.

 Want to Talk Copywriting or SEO?